nhoizey/nicolas-hoizey.com/src/articles/2020/05/05/jamstack-is-fast-only-if-you-make-it-so/index.md

 https://twitter.com/slightlylate/status/1184959830819106816

-Gatsby is an easy target (among many others) because it is currently not optimized for performance out of the box.
-It is possible to [fix it](https://www.gatsbyjs.org/packages/gatsby-plugin-no-javascript/), but it should be the default, not an afterthought.
+Gatsby is an easy target (among many others) because it is currently not optimized for performance out of the box, despite what's [promoted](https://store.gatsbyjs.org/product/gatsby-sticker-6-pack).
+It is possible to fix it, for example with [this plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-no-javascript/), and I believe good React developers can make it shine, but it should be the default, not an afterthought.

 Eleventy is very different, as Zach Leatherman reminds us in [Eleventy’s New Performance Leaderboard](https://www.zachleat.com/web/performance-dashboard/):